cybertk/CKCountdownButton/README.md

 ## Features

-* Button is disabled when countdown timer run
+* Button is disabled when counting
-* Button is auto enabled when countdown timer stop
+* Button is auto enabled when counted down
+* Click on button can auto start counting
+* Set customized background color while counting

-## Usage
+## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-### Use in Storyboard

-- Drag a UIButton from Object Library
-- Set the class of UIBUtton to `CKCountdownButton`.
-- Change the type of UIButton to `Custom`, or it will flash while counting down.
+Or run `pod try CKCountdownButton` for latest stable version.

 ## Requirements